-SPECIAL OCCASSIONS - Birthdays and Christmas don't come cheap but they do come at the same time every year - why not save a little each month for gifts.
+SPECIAL OCCASSIONS - Birthdays and Christmas come at the same time every year - why not save a little each month for gifts.

 We say: It depends how many people you buy gifts for!

 ENTERTAINMENT - Gym, hobbies, socialising, cinema, music, gigs, nights out and anything else that takes your fancy.